Top 10 Mobsters of All Time

 Top 3 Reasons

-1. Accardo controlled one family that spanned across the whole of Chicago, where New York was split into five families.
+1. Accardo controlled one family that spanned the entirety of Chicago — a single unified organisation where New York required five separate families to cover the same territory.

-2. From 1906 until his death in 1992, he only spent one night in jail in a criminal career that spanned 8 incredible decades.
+2. From 1906 until his death in 1992, he spent only one night in jail — across a criminal career spanning eight extraordinary decades.
+No other mob boss comes close to this record of evasion.

-3. Accardo came to infamy as a hitman for Al Capone and allegedly participated in the Valentine’s Day Massacre, the Frankie Yale hit, and the killing of two Outfit traitors at a dinner table in which he received the name “Joe Batters” from Al Capone due to his skill with a baseball bat.
+3. Accardo came to prominence as a hitman for Al Capone and allegedly participated in the St Valentine’s Day Massacre and the Frankie Yale hit.
+He received the nickname “Joe Batters” from Capone himself after demonstrating exceptional skill with a baseball bat on two traitorous Outfit members at a dinner table.

 6. Al Capone